container-job-runner/container-job-runner.github.io/_posts/quick-start/local-jobs/2020-09-14-3-starting-jobs.md

 writing output file.
 exiting.
 ```
 By default, cjr runs jobs synchronously.
-Once the jobs completes, cjr will automatically sync any changes to the project folder.
-Therefore, if you type `ls` you will see the script's output file.
+Once the sync job completes, cjr will automatically sync the job files and the project folder.
+If you type `ls` you will see the script's output file.
 ```console
 $ ls
 output-1600506296.txt	script.py